mayurbhat22/DBOperatorBot/README.md

 ## 🧪 Example Prompts

 - Insert key Mayur and value 2025
+![Insert](screenshot/insert.png)

 - Update key Mayur to value 1999
+![Update](screenshot/update.png)

 - Give me all the key value pair in the table

----

-## 🖼️ Screenshots

-![Insert](screenshot/insert.png)
-![Update](screenshot/update.png)
 ![Select All](screenshot/select_all.png)

 ---